eggheadio-projects/create-amazing-animations-with-greensock-notes/12-Control-the-Shared-3d-Perspective-of-Multiple-Elements-with-GreenSock.md

 ### Unstick animations
 - At times animations will get 'stuck' because they weren't finished before they were activated again.
 #### To Fix
-1. Use the [.isTweening() method](https://greensock.com/docs/v2/TweenMax/static.isTweening()), which will return true if an animation is still running.
+1. Use the 🤔[.isTweening() method](https://greensock.com/docs/v2/TweenMax/static.isTweening()), which will return true if an animation is still running.
 2. Use a conditional to check if the animation is still running, and only run the animation if it is not.
 ```js
 if(!TweenMax.isTweening(box)) {